maddy9859/devlog/_posts/2013-12-29-Grunt-CSSRazor-Tool-For-CSS.md

 This would give you file name as 'release.css' or whatever you set in the gruntfile.js.

-Also, you would get a measure of how much leaner the generated css file is.
+Also, you would get a measure of how much thinner your new generated css file is.
 It would look something like this.

 ```bash